Murrine

 Murrine (singular: murrina) are colored patterns or images made in a glass cane that are revealed when the cane is cut into thin cross-sections.
-Murrine can be made in infinite designs from simple circular or square patterns to complex detailed designs to even portraits of people.
-One familiar style is the flower or star shape which, when used together in large numbers from a number of different canes, is called millefiori.
+Murrine can be made in infinite designs from simple circular or square patterns to complex detailed designs and even portraits.
+One familiar style is the flower or star shape which.
+When large numbers of murrine with a flower-like pattern are used to decorate a glass object, the result is called millefiori (an Italian word which translates literally to "a thousand flowers.")